seven1m/rpi-check-in-printer/README.md

 1. Check that the Dymo printer is setup via Cups at [https://IPADDRESS:631](https://IPADDRESS:631).
 Print a test page from this UI.

 1. Use VNC to connect to the Pi and visit the Print Setup page in the Check-Ins app.
 You can get there by pressing Ctrl-2.

-**Problem: Printing is too slow**

-Beginning printing a label can sometimes take up to 5 seconds from the time a check-in happens.
-This is too slow.

-I'm working on it!
-I don't have a proper solution at the moment.